MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Access Services 2010

-Access Services 2010 is removed but will remain supported for SharePoint Server Subscription Edition.
+Access Services 2010 is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2010.

 ### Access Services 2013

-Access Services 2013 is removed but will remain supported for SharePoint Server Subscription Edition.
+Access Services 2013 is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2013.

 ### Groove sync app support

-Groove sync app support is removed but will remain supported for SharePoint Server Subscription Edition.
+Groove sync app support is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to Groove sync app support.

 ### Lists web service APIs for Groove sync app

-Lists web service APIs for Groove sync app are removed but will remain supported for SharePoint Server Subscription Edition.
+Lists web service APIs for Groove sync app is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to lists web service APIs.

 ### PerformancePoint Services